 - Mar-May for spring season (3x/week training, 3 tourneys, 1 league)

-- *the number of teams the club enters into leagues and tourneys could flex up or down depending on current size of player pool
+- *the number of teams the club enters into leagues and tourneys could flex up or down based on the number of players available

 A comment: team is dynamic